GiantMolecularCloud/plotly-calplot/README.md

 - Add option to replace NaN with zeros
 - Add poethepoet as task runner
 - Add option to show dates without entries as `0` instead of `NaN`
+- Add option `top_bottom_lines` to display the same lines that separate months also at the top and bottom.
+With `month_lines`, this fully encloses months (like in [https://calplot.readthedocs.io/en/latest/index.html](calplot)) and makes it much more appealing visually.
+- Also show line at end of last month, when option `month_lines` is enabled.

 ## Description